quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 The "qlog log file schema URIs" registry operates under the Expert Review policy, per {{Section 4.5 of !RFC8126}}.
-When reviewing requests, the expert SHOULD check that the URI is appropriate to the concrete log file format and satisfies the requirements in this section.
-A request to register a private or non-standard URI using a URN of the form `urn:ietf:params:qlog:file:<schema-identifier>` MUST be rejected.
+When reviewing requests, the expert MUST check that the URI is appropriate to the concrete log file format and satisfies the requirements in this section.
+A request to register a private or non-standard log schema URI using a URN of the form `urn:ietf:params:qlog:file:<schema-identifier>` MUST be rejected.

 Registration requests should use the following template: